lizrice/libbpfgo-beginners/README.md

 * dist/hello.bpf.o - an object file for the eBPF program
 * hello - a Go executable

-The executable reads in the object file at runtime
+The executable reads in the object file at runtime.

+## Notes

+I'm using Ubuntu 20.10, kernel 5.8, go 1.15

+This approach installs the libbpf-dev package.
+Another alternative (which is what [Tracee](https://github.com/aquasecurity/tracee) does) is to install the libbpf source as a git submodule, and build it from source.